erichards52/Master-Project/stepTwo_Benchmark/benchmarkResults/README.md

 # Benchmark Results

-## Human Respiratory Sample Infected with Rhinovirus
+## Human Respiratory Sample from a Patient in Glasgow Infected with Rhinovirus
 |                           | Kaiju                | CLARK                           | Kraken       | CLARK-S                         |
 |------------------------------------|----------------------|---------------------------------|--------------|---------------------------------|
 | Total Reads Classified             | 132954               | 89917                           | 89380        | 201746                          |